OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-11.md

 ## Joshua 11:18

-Joshua waged war with all these kings for a long time.
+Joshua engaged in conflict with all these kings for an extended period.

 ## Joshua 11:19